How to Change Polaris ATV Oil

 A Polaris ATV oil change service can be taken care of with a handful of basic tools, a replacement oil filter and a couple of quarts of engine oil.

-Follow the steps below or watch the video above to do a quick Polaris ATV oil change in a matter of minutes.
+Watch the video above and follow the steps below to do a quick Polaris ATV oil change in a matter of minutes.

-Tools and Parts Needed – Polaris ATV Oil Change
+Tools and Parts – Polaris ATV Oil Change

 NOTE: We used the Polaris oil change kit for service on a 2009 Polaris Sportsman 850XP, but you can buy the oil and filter separately.
 However, the kit conveniently includes everything you need, and it’s cheaper than purchasing the oil and filter individually.